ProvisionGenie/ProvisionGenie/Docs/Considerations-on-Dataverse.md

 * Too many dynamic lookup columns: especially lookup, person or calculated columns eat performance
 * Huge lists cause extra overhead

-> Rule of thumbs: The more items, columns and lookup columns your lists needed to contain, the more likely your user experience will be poor
+> Rule of thumbs: The more items, columns and lookup columns your lists needs to contain, the more likely your user experience will be poor

 ### Security